-- (a) With respect to paragraph 1, measures taken to ensure that: - (i) Any person may have access to information without having to state an interest; - (ii) Copies of the actual documentation containing or comprising the requested information are supplied; - (iii) The information is supplied in the form requested; - (b) Measures taken to ensure that the time limits provided for in paragraph 2 are respected; - (c) With respect to paragraphs 3 and 4, measures taken to: - (i) Provide for exemptions from requests; - (ii) Ensure that the public interest test at the end of paragraph 4 is applied; - (d) With respect to paragraph 5, measures taken to ensure that a public authority that does not hold the environmental information requested takes the necessary action: - (e) With respect to paragraph 6, measures taken to ensure that the requirement to separate out and make available information is implemented; - (f) With respect to paragraph 7, measures taken to ensure that refusals meet the time limits and the other requirements with respect to refusals; - (g) With respect to paragraph 8, measures taken to ensure that the requirements on charging are met.
+- (a) With respect to paragraph 1, measures taken to ensure that: - (i) Any person may have access to information without having to state an interest; - (ii) Copies of the actual documentation containing or comprising the requested information are supplied; - (iii) The information is supplied in the form requested; - (b) Measures taken to ensure that the time limits provided for in paragraph 2 are respected; - (c) With respect to paragraphs 3 and 4, measures taken to: - (i) Provide for exemptions from requests; - (ii) Ensure that the public interest test at the end of paragraph 4 is applied; - (d) With respect to paragraph 5, measures taken to ensure that a public authority that does not hold the environmental information requested takes the necessary action; - (e) With respect to paragraph 6, measures taken to ensure that the requirement to separate out and make available information is implemented; - (f) With respect to paragraph 7, measures taken to ensure that refusals meet the time limits and the other requirements with respect to refusals; - (g) With respect to paragraph 8, measures taken to ensure that the requirements on charging are met.

 In 2003 the EU implemented article 4 of the Aarhus Convention by Directive 2003/4/EC (Directive of the European Parliament and of the Council on public access to environmental information).
 The Directive was incorporated into the EEA Agreement, which Iceland is a party to, by the EEA Joint Committee Decision No 123/2003.
-The Directive was transposed in Iceland by Act No 23/2006 on Access to information on environmental matters (lög um upplýsingarétt um umhverfismál).
-The act ensures the public a right to access to information on the environment without discrimination.
-Main definitions in the Icelandic act are the same as in the directive.
+The Directive was transposed in Iceland by Act No. 23/2006 on Access to Information on Environmental Matters (lög um upplýsingarétt um umhverfismál).
+The act ensured the public a right to access to information on the environment without discrimination.
+The act was however incorporated into Act No. 140/2012 on access to information in 2019 (cf. Act No 72/2019).
+According to the bill, cf. Act No. 140/2012, no changes were made on the content of the former Act No. 23/2006.
+Main definitions in the Act are in line with the requirements of the directive.